junmckill/leavu3-mod/README.md

 ### CONFIGURATION

-**To use it solo on the same PC as DCS, no configuration is needed** - however - Leavu can be configured to connect to a datalink.
+**To use it solo on the same PC as DCS, no configuration is needed** - however - You can also run it on a separate computer.
+To run Leavu3 on a different computer than your game PC, edit the leavu3-cfg.json file and input the ip address of your game PC.
+NOTE: DCS Remote **must** be running on your game PC.

+Leavu can be configured to connect to a datalink.
 The datalink server is just a separate instance of dcs-remote2.
 To configure datalink parameters check your dcs-remote2 folder for the file *static-data.json* and fill in your parameters for:
  * data link host
  * data link port
  * data link callsign
  * data link team

 **By default your datalink host is set to build.culvertsoft.se, team: BLUE_RABBITS, callsign: JarJar**

-To run Leavu3 on a different PC than DCS Remote, edit the leavu3-cfg.json file and input the ip address of your game PC.

 You can also configure parameters for window position, size, AA, update rates, etc. Check the leavu3-cfg.json for a full list of configurable parameters.